heynemann/octopus/README.md

 Octopus Class
 -------------

-This is the main unit of work in `octopus`.
+This is the main unit of work in `octopus` if you want to use threads.
 To enqueue new urls you need to have an `Octopus` instance:

     from octopus import Octopus